-This setting will purge inactive assets from your environment after they have been inactive in Kenna for a configured number of days.
+This setting will purge inactive assets from your environment after they have been inactive in Cisco Vulnerability Management for a configured number of days.
 The Asset Purge Period setting can be configured by administrators from the Settings menu for production instances only.
 The default retention period for legacy production instances is 180 days and for newly created instances (after July 1, 2021) and test instances it is 30 days.
 For test instances the setting is not configurable.

 Asset Inactivity Setting (60) + Asset Purge Setting (30)

 = inactive assets will be purged 90 days after the asset's last_seen_date.